Science Fiction is something that could happen - but usually you wouldn't

 Flight to 1994's The Snows Of Olympus, a graphic look at a terraformed Mars.

-first in a series of novels involving a cataclysm that slices Earth into
+in a series of novels involving a cataclysm that slices Earth into segments

-segments from across history, leading cosmonauts and prehistoric humans to
+from across history, leading cosmonauts and prehistoric humans to mix in an

-mix in an epic struggle.
-From his home in Sri Lanka, Clarke recently
+epic struggle.
+From his home in Sri Lanka, Clarke recently (2004-02) spoke with

 It all began at Christmas 1948 - yes 1948 - with a four-thousand-word short